mpriessner/MultiModalSpectralTransformer/README.md

    - Error: `torch.nn.modules.module.ModuleAttributeError: 'xxx' object has no attribute 'xxx'`
    - Solution: Ensure you're using the correct model files from Zenodo and that they match the expected format.

+5. **Accessing Web Interface on Remote Servers**:
+   - Issue: When running the application on a remote or virtual node, you can't access the web interface via browser.
+   - Solution: Set up SSH port forwarding to tunnel the application port from the remote server to your local machine:
+     ```bash
+     ssh -L 5000:localhost:5000 <username>@<node>
+     ```
+     This command forwards port 5000 on the remote server to port 5000 on your local machine, allowing you to access the web interface by visiting `http://localhost:5000` in your browser.
+   - Note: Make sure your SSH connection remains active while using the web interface.
+For persistent connections, consider using tools like `tmux` or `screen` on the remote server.

 If you encounter persistent issues, please check the GitHub repository for updated troubleshooting guidance or open an issue with detailed information about your problem.

 ## Contributing